Dr. Ronald E. McNair Academic High School: School programs and clubs

 Beyond McNair's own internal visual and performing arts programs, McNair also works closely with the Visual and Performing Arts program at the Henry Snyder High School, where McNair students may choose to apply into four-year arts intensives.

 Every year McNair's Science Research students face stiff competition at the various levels of competition, such as Hudson County Science Fair, Junior Science and Humanities Competition, Siemens Westinghouse, and the Intel International Science and Engineering Fair.

 In 2022, freshman Shreeya Shankerdas founded a club at McNair dedicated to the Marvel Comics superhero Kamala Khan (aka Ms. Marvel), who is herself a native of Jersey City.
 The club's name, the Coles Kamala Korps, was taken from the fictional Jersey City school attended by the character, which in turn was inspired by McNair itself.
-Shankerdas commented, "When I first heard about Ms. Marvel being this brown teenage girl, I thought it was really cool that we’re finally represented.
-On top of that, we were represented in the Marvel Universe, and I thought that was really cool, because it’s a big company."
+Shankerdas commented, "When I first heard about Ms. Marvel being this brown teenage girl, I thought it was really cool that we're finally represented.
+On top of that, we were represented in the Marvel Universe, and I thought that was really cool, because it's a big company."

 Administration

-The school's principal is Thomas Macagnano, who was previously a student at McNair Academic.
+The school's principal is Francis J. Dooley.
 Core members of the school's administration include the assistant principal.